 I was excited to devise and write a play from the ground up and thinking about the design and visual element of the story the whole way through.
 As I continue to train my design skills and broaden my reach as director/writer I find it easiest to work on all three at once.
 That the way I have learned to tell stories through light and imagery helps me find the minimal words needed to express those same or adjacent thoughts.
 It all boils down to the concept of directing focus, a skill that some would argue is becoming more difficult these days.

 Every time we take a step with this show, I feel it get tighter.
 I feel the focus iris in a few more notches.
-So hopefully for one hour this Saturday, we will have a large impact on the focus of a group of theatregoers.
+So hopefully for one hour this Saturday, we will have a large impact on the focus of a group of theatergoers.

 We really did coordinate a LOT.
 You hadn’t even moved to Wash Heights yet when we started this… And the thing is, the process-based model really worked… I’ve been so upset with myself lately for what I think is not going well with CPT, and then I sent the program content over for this show.
 Holy cow… just in the number of artists we’ve worked with, tangentially or in person, on this project, we’ve reached out a lot further than we ever have in terms of new faces.
 We’ve gotten a bit of developmental buzz by workshopping in several places.
 We’ve won opportunities and grants to perform and have more on the way.
 The program was actually a little bit of a confidence booster in this process.

 But phew, in terms of who should see it and why… I think, looking at this year, it’s really obvious why people should care about this topic.
 For one thing, the discussion of how web culture infiltrates our society became mainstream with the whole Pepe the Frog thing and how it intersected with the presidential election.
-I think the reason why we zoned in on college-aged people and people who work with and are interested by college students is because the real events that are happening in relation to hacktivism and sociology are so interesting.
-Of course, we’ve talked a lot about Tyler Clementi and how that relates in a very literal way, since the hack of that event is very similar to the events in our story… but also, even smaller events that hit very close to home.
+I think the reason why we zoned in on college-aged people and people who work with and are interested in college students is that the real events that are happening in relation to hacktivism and sociology are so interesting.
+Of course, we’ve talked a lot about Tyler Clementi and how that relates in a very literal way since the hack of that event is very similar to the events in our story… but also, even smaller events that hit very close to home.
 We both went to VT in the aftermath of the 4/16 shooting, and we both had it very much affect us and how we processed our world at the time.
 Something as simple and as insidious as some “bro” using Yik Yak (not even hacking in a traditional sense of stealing) to shoot out a message saying he’s going to cause another April 16th, which happened last year.

 At the flick of a button, he sent a whole community into panic and caused many of us in the extended VT community to relive the event.
 It’s hard for people to process WHY a person acts like that online… but our story, by getting to the earliest roots of hacking in the phreaking movement, really tries to answer that question.
 Hacking isn’t particularly about computing, so much as it’s about being able to short-change a system and show your dominance over it.
 To show that you, as a small person, can have big shockwaves of power.
 And the ties to becoming a man and proving one’s masculinity, from that, weren’t big leaps.
 College, as an extended adolescence period today, seems like a fertile ground for all of that.